Anthonymm0994/ch10-1553-flightgen/high_level_docs/LEVEL_2_TECHNICAL_OVERVIEW.md

 **Tauri (GUI Framework)**: For the graphical interface, something was needed that could create native desktop applications without the overhead of Electron.
 Tauri provides the performance and native feel that users expect.

+**NumPy/SciPy**: For efficient numerical computations in flight simulation, data encoding, and mathematical operations.
+These libraries provide optimized implementations for the heavy computational work.

+**PyInstaller**: For creating standalone executables and portable distributions.
+This enables deployment without requiring Python installations on target systems.

+**React/TypeScript**: For the CH10-Studio GUI frontend, providing a modern, responsive user interface with type safety and component-based architecture.

 #### Development Journey

 The system started with a simple Python script that could generate basic 1553 messages.
 As more was learned about the standards and user needs, the architecture evolved: